tcet-opensource/tcet-linux-welcome/README.md

 # TCET linux welcome

-Tcet Linux Welcome is a simple welcome app specifically written for [TCET Linux](https://github.com/tcet-opensource/tcet-linux) but it can be used on Arch Linux and any Arch-based distributions.
+TCET Linux Welcome is a simple welcome app specifically written for [TCET Linux](https://github.com/tcet-opensource/tcet-linux) but it can be used on Arch Linux and any Arch-based distributions.

 The welcome app aims to provide a easy way to do simple tasks like -